Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

   - The version of Libxkbcommon has been upgraded to 1.5.1.
 - TTS Framework
   - Supports root daemon as TTS client.
-  - Supports on-demand reconnection of clients when TTS service abnormally terminated.
-This is useful for low-end devices when its cpu consumption is very high.
+  - Supports on-demand reconnection of clients when TTS service is abnormally terminated.
+This is useful for low-end devices when their CPU consumption is very high.
   - Supports a client-side callback function to receive synthesized pcm data.
   - Supports a new C API to set playing mode.
 - STT Framework